fleetdm/fleet/docs/Using-Fleet/fleetctl-CLI.md

 ### Use fleetctl as an API-only user

 To use fleetctl with an API-only user, you will need to log in with `fleetctl login`.
-Once done, you'll now be able to perform tasks using `fleetctl` as your new API-only user.
+Once done, you'll be able to perform tasks using `fleetctl` as your new API-only user.

 > If you are using a version of Fleet older than `4.13.0`, you will need to [reset the API-only user's password](https://github.com/fleetdm/fleet/blob/a1eba3d5b945cb3339004dd1181526c137dc901c/docs/Using-Fleet/fleetctl-CLI.md#reset-the-password) before running queries.